Welcome

 Venue: St Matthew's Hall, Chapel Lane Stretford, M32 9AJ.
 (Parking is available at the venue, or on local side-streets.)

-Difficulty: Improver/ Intermediate /Advanced (Dances will be taught in classes, with a quick recap on the night).
+Difficulty: Beginner/ Improver/ With some Intermediate dances.
+Dances will be taught in classes, with a quick recap on the night.

 Venue: Ladybarn Community Hub, Royle Street, Ladybarn, M14 6RN.
 (Parking is available at the venue, or on local side-streets.)

-Difficulty: Beginner / Improver/ Intermediate (Dances will be taught in classes, with a quick walk through on the night).
+Difficulty: Beginner/ Improver.
+Dances will be taught in classes, with a quick walk through on the night.

-Tea/Coffee/Water & biscuits provided.
+Rrefreshments & Biscuits.
 Please bring your own re-usable waterbottle and hot drinks mug to reduce plastic waste.

 Please bring your own re-usable waterbottle and hot drinks mug to reduce plastic waste.